astral-keks/powershell-workbench/README.md

 - Windows or ~~Linux~~ (will be supported later).
 - .NET Framework >=4.6.2 or ~~.NET Core 2.0~~ (will be supported later).
 - Windows PowerShell or ~~PowerShell Core~~ (will be supported later).
+- platyPS PowerShell module (Optional.
+Required only for building help files).

 ### Building